fejo-dk/jenkins_cron/README.md

     rake

-This runs the cucumber features and the specs.
+This runs the specs, both unit and integration.

 ## Contributors